 It is the QP's opinion the mine operating risks are low.
 This is an on-going operation that has proven to be a viable and profitable business.
 The analysis of the reserves and resources used the same methodology the operation has used in the past.
 Given the reliability of past mining plans, it is a reasonable conclusion that future mining plans would continue to be reliable.
+Due to the operation's ability to obtain and retain permits, it is reasonable likely that future permits will be acquired in a timely fashion to facilitate future mining.
 However, market uncertainty associated with government regulations could result in earlier retirements of coal-fired electric generating units.
 This could negatively affect the demand and pricing for the Tunnel Ridge product.
 Please refer to ARLP Item 1A for a complete listing of risk factors that may affect this operation.